German trawler V 303 Tannenberg: History

 Tannenberg was built at yard number 527 by Deschimag Seebeckwerft, Wesermünde for the Nordsee Deutsche Hochseefischerei AG, Cuxhaven.
 She was launched in May 1935 and completed in July.
 The fishing boat registration HC 293 was allocated, as were the Code Letters DJPI.

-On 23 September 1939, Tannenberg was requistioned by the Kriegsmarine for use as a vorpostenboot.
+On 23 September 1939, Tannenberg was requisitioned by the Kriegsmarine for use as a vorpostenboot.
 She was allocated to 3 Vorpostenflotille as V 303 Tannenburg.
 On 5 January 1941, she sank or was sunk.
 She was raised, repaired and returned to service.

 Tannenberg was returned to her owners post-war.
 In 1948, her registration was changed to BX 541.
 In 1958, she was sold to E. Böse, Emden, West Germany.
 In that year, a diesel engine was fitted and she was converted to a cargo ship.
 The engine was a four stroke single acting type.
 It had 6 cylinders of 320 mm diameter by 450 mm stroke.
 It was built by Klöckner-Humboldt-Deutz, Köln, West Germany, and propelled the vessel at a speed of 8+1/2 kn.
 She was sold to K. Kruse, Emden in 1966.
 In 1970, Tannenberg was sold to Greece and renamed Panaghia.
 She was sold to Panama in 1975 and was renamed Nikos, then Chantal later that year.
 On 25 June 1978, Chantal sprang a leak 9 nmi off Cape Engaño, Dominican Republic and was beached.
 She was declared a total loss.